 11:25-11:45 Business Meeting

 We will have an election!
 If you are interested in serving as an officer, send an email to email@example.com.
-We will hear from our Treasurer and Section Rep.
+We will hear from our Treasurer and Section Rep. Finally, we’ll present our teaching award, so nominate somebody you know.

 12-1:30 Lunch with Table Topics and Poster Reprise

 Most likely tacos.
 Sit with old friends, new friends or at a topic table.
-Possible topic tables: AP Physics, Physics First, Rookie Teachers, Two Year Colleges, Next Generation Science Standards, Labs and/or anything you want to bring to the table that meets a critical mass.
+Possible topic tables: AP Physics, Physics First, Rookie Teachers, Next Generation Science Standards, Labs and/or anything you want to bring to the table that meets a critical mass.
 These topic tables allow time for informal but focused conversations about topics important to those in attendance.

 The Astronomy Teaching Summit (ATS) brings together dedicated astronomy and planetary sciences educators to share innovative teaching techniques and successful instructional strategies that increase students’ engagement, achievement, and motivation.
 Although the ATS is designed primarily for college professors teaching the introductory astronomy survey course (ASTRO 101), science teacher educators and high school teachers that touch on earth & space concepts, and outreach enthusiasts will find the talks and workshops valuable.
 The summit includes formal presentations, interactive workshops, and roundtable discussions all designed around astronomy teaching innovations.
 This is a great opportunity to upgrade your innovative teaching toolkit!
 Astronomy educators and outreach enthusiasts from all levels are invited to participate and submit proposals for presentations.Continue reading Astronomy Teaching Summit at SF City College→